philipphaeusle/HEFT/README.md

 ## Implementation

 For this implementation the wikipedia article: https://en.wikipedia.org/wiki/Heterogeneous_Earliest_Finish_Time is used to structure the development.
-As described the first step is to prioritize the tasks.
+* As described the first step is to prioritize the tasks.
 Therefore the average computation and communication time is calculated.
 The prioritization of a task is not independent from other tasks, since some depend on conclusion of other tasks.

-Afterwards the tasks are assigned to workers.
+* Afterwards the tasks are assigned to workers.

 The Heft algorithm is done at this point and the LOSS algorithm is implemented to redistribute the tasks on the servers to obtain a solution, which stays inside the defined budget.

+## Execution

+start index.js

+## Description

 ### index.js